jmartins3/libpg/README.md

 # libpg
-A library for teaching introductory event driven programming
+A library for learning introductory event driven programming